lugatuic/lug-docs/rfc0000-lug-constitution.md

 Any proposal brought to, or decision made by the Executive Committee should be drafted in the form a a document called a Request For Comments, or RFC for short, as a nod to the IETF RFC standards approval process.

-RFCs should be relitivly short well thought out descriptions of some policy, rule, or regulation proposed to the Executive Committee.
+RFCs should be relatively short well thought out descriptions of some policy, rule, or regulation proposed to the Executive Committee.
 This system exist to ensure there is a well documented history of Executive Committee decisions for reference on future actions.

-All approved RFCs must be kept somewhere publically accessible to all members of the LUG.
+All approved RFCs must be kept somewhere publicly accessible to all members of the LUG.

 Any RFC which modifies, even temporarily, a policy that exists in another RFC must contain a reference to that RFC so that one can easily cross reference RFCs.
 The modified RFC must then be annotated with a reference to this change and the new RFC.
-Any RFC found by the Executive Committee to violate this rule is immediately invalidated until the RFC is corrected and revoted on.
+Any RFC found by the Executive Committee to violate this rule is immediately invalidated until the RFC is corrected and re-voted on.

 The Executive Committee shall hold a standard vote to decide on all proposed RFCs.

-This document may be used as a stylistic guide for the fromat of RFCs.
+This document may be used as a stylistic guide for the format of RFCs.
 All RFCs should be given a unique identifying number incrementing from zero.

 ## <a name="User-Groups"></a> User Groups

-User groups are sub-units of the LUG devoted to some buisness of interest to one or more members of the LUG.
-User groups can be created for any purpose whether it be a general discussion group, a group in charge of admistering some buisness of the LUG, or anything else the members desire.
+User groups are sub-units of the LUG devoted to some business of interest to one or more members of the LUG.
+User groups can be created for any purpose whether it be a general discussion group, a group in charge of administering some business of the LUG, or anything else the members desire.
 Groups exist to have a framework for members of the LUG to self-organize and participate in and enrich the LUG community.

 No member in good standing may be excluded from a group that that individual wishes to join.